The Florida Agricultural Experiment Station was established in March 1888 as a division of the College of Agriculture at Lake City.

+In 1905, Gainesville was selected as the site for the University of Florida.
 The herbarium was moved by covered wagon to Gainesville in 1906.
-In this year the Florida Agricultural College and the Agricultural Experiment Station were consolidated with the Kingsbury Academy of Ocala to form the University of Florida.
-H. W. Fawcett joined the staff in 1905 and developed a considerable cryptogamic collection.
-In 1907 the cryptogamic collection was greatly increased by the addition of 2500 specimens from the Fungi Columbiani set.
+The Florida Agricultural College and the Agricultural Experiment Station were consolidated with the Kingsbury Academy of Ocala to form the University of Florida.
+That same year, Rolfs returned as director of the Station (which he held until 1921).
+Howard S. Fawcett joined the staff in 1905 and developed a considerable fungal collection.
+In 1907 the cryptogamic collection was greatly increased by the addition of 2,500 specimens from the Fungi Columbiani set (prepared by E. Bartholomew).

 Transfer of the Herbarium from IFAS to the Museum – Important Documents